 Self-identifying as a bottom doesn’t mean that one can’t also top.

 With profiles on apps forcing us to classify ourselves, sometimes we can get stuck in our roles.
 There’s no reason that you can’t just suddenly decide to switch things up - with conversation of course to make sure the intentions are clear and both parties agree.
 Sometimes when we wear the label of proud bottom, it can keep us locked into one avenue, one practice.
-Sexuality grows and develops, it takes detours.
+How we identify grows and develops, it takes detours.
 If one is open to the unexpected and game for surprises one may feel pride in expanding one’s horizons in wonderfully stimulating ways.

 I hope by now you’re starting to get the message that there’s no one right way to be the perfect bottom.
-A lot of times those of us who travel in certain social sex positive circles are expected to rock a certain look for a certain party.
+A lot of times those of us who travel in certain social circles are expected to rock a certain look for a certain party.
 But this stuff is just enhancement.
 It can be wonderful to induce self-confidence with a cute jockstrap or pair of briefs, but clothes don’t make the bottom.
 The bottom makes the bottom.

 Free your mind.
-Your ass will follow.
+Your butt will follow.

 It shouldn’t really need to be said, but we see on apps, time and time again, gay men stating their “preferences” as being emphatically NOT certain races, body types, mannerisms, positions, and ages.
 We also see the flip side, where gay men state that they prefer a certain race and speaking to and about them in fetishizing ways.
-Open up your mind to the possibility that every type of person has something to offer that is worth experiencing and engaging with sexually.
+Open up your mind to the possibility that every type of person has something to offer that is worth experiencing and engaging with intimately.
 We are here to prop each other up, not tear each other down.

 You have the right to well-made products made specifically by professionals who understand bottoming.